 Missing extra mount directories are skipped rather than created.
 Do not assume every host path is visible in the container.

-Sero writes shell profile defaults such as:
+Sero writes shell profile defaults for container runtimes such as:

 When Sero's container HTTP proxy starts, proxy variables are also injected and NO_PROXY includes localhost and the container subnet.
 DNS fallback is best effort.